 Using Situation-Complication-Resolution (SCR) to shape story flow

-McKinsey’s executive summary slide hints at how the firm prefers its consultants tell stories, with a structural framework known as Situation, Complication, Resolution – SCR for short.
+McKinsey’s executive summary slide hints at how the firm prefers consultants to tell stories, with a structural framework known as Situation, Complication, Resolution, or SCR.

 When applying the SCR story flow in a McKinsey-style presentation, the situation is described up front, even in the table of contents slide.
-In a presentation delivered to the Steel Committee in 2013, consultants from the firm laid out the grim realities faced by audience members right away.
+The complication sharpens the stakes.
+The resolution introduces the recommendation and its supporting logic.

 Essential design rules for McKinsey-style presentations